Language Guide (proto 2)

 }

-• packed (field option): If set to true on a repeated field of a basic numeric type, a more compact encoding is used.
-There is no downside to using this option.
-However, note that prior to version 2.3.0, parsers that received packed data when not expected would ignore it.
+• packed (field option): If set to true on a repeated field of a basic numeric type, it causes a more compact encoding to be used.
+The only reason to not use this option is if you need compatibility with parsers prior to version 2.3.0.
+When these older parsers would ignore packed data when it was not expected.
 Therefore, it was not possible to change an existing field to packed format without breaking wire compatibility.
 In 2.3.0 and later, this change is safe, as parsers for packable fields will always accept both formats, but be careful if you have to deal with old programs using old protobuf versions.

 repeated int32 samples = 4 [packed = true];